giovanizanetti/Product-Assignment/README.md

     - If the user chooses the custom option:
       - A modal will pop up, so the user can select the size and height of the given product's property.
       - The inputs are sliders, with a range between the minimum and height and width provided by the data.
+      - When the user confirms their choice, the label of the property inside the dropdown menu will be appended with the chosen sizes.
+For instance, before `custom`, after `custom(100x3100mm)`

 ### 3. Add a product to the shopping cart `/cart`